Transcribe.so vs Knowt: Searchable Video Transcripts vs Flashcard-First Studying

 Is it free?

 Knowt has free tiers for flashcard-style study.
-Transcribe.so uses pay-per-minute pricing for transcription and AI Q&A.
+Transcribe.so uses flat unlimited pricing (premium models pay-as-you-go) for transcription and AI Q&A.

 Make your video sources searchable.
 Upload a recording at transcribe.so, ask a question, and jump straight to the answer.